AngusJohnson/Clipper2/Docs/readme.md

 This is a **pre-release beta version** of Clipper2.
 While my original <a href="https://sourceforge.net/projects/polyclipping/">**Clipper Library**</a> (i.e. versions 1 through to 6.4.2) was very functional, in many places it is/was messy.
 Clipper2 is a major rewrite.
 New features include:
 <ul>
   <li>Support for floating point coordinates.
 While the library still performs all clipping operations using integer coordinates that preserve numerical robustness, floating point conversions are now managed internally.
-  <li>Much better (more efficient and more complete) removal of spikes and micro-self-intersections from clipping solutions together with <i>almost</i> complete merging of touching polygons.
-(Polygon merging has just been added to the Delphi code).
+  <li>There's more complete and more efficient removal of spikes and micro-self-intersections, and better merging of touching polygons from clipping solutions.
+(The latter has just been added to the Delphi code).
-  <li>There's also a modest improvement in performance (see the chart below).
+  <li>And it's even a bit faster.
 </ul>
 <br>

 These changes also affect how the library is used, including:
-1. The cInt type used for path coordinates has been replaced with native 64bit integer types (long, Int64 or int64_t).
+1. The <code>cInt</code> type used for path coordinates has been replaced with native 64bit integer types (<code>long</code>, <code>Int64</code> or <code>int64_t</code>).
-2. The IntPoint and IntRect types have also been renamed Point64 and Rect64 respectively.
+2. The <code>IntPoint</code> and <code>IntRect</code> types have also been renamed <code>Point64</code> and <code>Rect64</code> respectively.
 There is new support for floating point coordinates, with the new PointD and RectD classes indicating double float values.
-3. The PolyFillType enumeration has been renamed FillRule.
+3. The <code>PolyFillType</code> enumeration has been renamed <code>FillRule</code>.
-4. The Clipper class no longer has AddPath and AddPaths methods.
-These have been replaced with AddSubject, AddOpenSubject and AddClip methods.
+4. The Clipper class no longer has <code>AddPath</code> and <code>AddPaths</code> methods.
+These have been replaced with <code>AddSubject</code>, <code>AddOpenSubject</code> and <code>AddClip</code> methods.
-5. The Clipper class's Execute parameters have changed with the removal of the second FillRule parameter, and addition of an optional OpenSolutions parameter.
+5. The <code>Clipper</code> class's <code>Execute</code> parameters have changed with the removal of the second FillRule parameter, and addition of an optional OpenSolutions parameter.
 (The second FillRule parameter was almost never needed and probably confusing).
-6. While the Clipper class remains integral to all clipping routines, most clipping can now be performed using simple functions that hide Clipper class construction and use.
+6. Collinear vertices are retained by default, in contrast to the default behavior of Clipper1.
-7. The Polytree class now only contains closed paths (ie polygons) since open paths can't contain polygons and open paths in solutions are now returned via Execute's OpenSolutions parameter.
+7. While the Clipper class remains integral to all clipping routines, most clipping can now be performed using simple functions that hide Clipper class construction and use.
-8. Offset behavior for open paths has changed.
-The offset delta now represents the *total* width offset (both sides of the paths) rather than the single side offset in Clipper1.
-This change is so offset deltas for open paths will be equivalent to line widths.
+8. The <code>Polytree</code> class now only contains closed paths (ie polygons) since open paths can't contain polygons and open paths in solutions are now returned via Execute's OpenSolutions parameter.
-9. Collinear vertices are retained by default, in contrast to the default behavior of Clipper1.
+9. When offestting open paths, the meaning of the offset <code>delta</code> has changed.
+This value now represents the <i>total</i> offset width and makes it equivalent to <code>line width</code>.

 ## Additional notes: